AmirRMoezi/OpenBMC-Preparation/README.md

 </code>
 </pre>

-Then, a folder called evb-ast2500 is cerated in the directory ./build.
-If you have encountered any warning message about not having permission to chmod a file, open a new terminal and change the permission of all files and folders in ./build/evb-ast2500 to 777 with sudo.
-Then, run the .setup command again in the previous terminal without sudo.
-At last the output of this command looks like this:
+Subsequently, a directory named evb-ast2500 is created within the openbmc/build directory.
+Should you come across any warning messages pertaining to insufficient permissions to chmod a file, please initiate a new terminal session and modify the permissions of all files and directories within openbmc/build/evb-ast2500 to 777 using the 'sudo' command.
+Following this, proceed to execute the '.setup' command once more in the initial terminal session, this time omitting the 'sudo' prefix.
+Ultimately, the output of this command will manifest as follows:

 <pre>
 <code>
 obmc@obmc-virtual-machine:~/Desktop/openbmc$ . setup evb-ast2500